CiscoDevNet/ODL-Cluster-App/README.md

 ## Overview

 ODL Nodes can be configured in a cluster offering scalability and resilency for applications present in different types of domains.
-The members of the cluster each generate stats on their configured and operational state.
-Independent of the domain, operating a cluster of ODL nodes in particular to gathering stats is currently no-op.
+The members of the cluster each generate stats (aka metrics) on their configured and operational state.
+Independent of the domain, operating a cluster of ODL nodes in particular to gathering stats is currently a no-op.
 At best scripts can be hacked up to collect and process stats for each node.
-This is not sustainable.
+This is not sustainable and requires way too much effort.

 A requirement exists for a simple method that abstracts away the details of the cluster and enables easy collection and visualization of cluster stats.
 The solution is the ODL Cluster Applications and Console.